+- SDA is authorised to distribute proceeds from the supply of Milk pursuant to this MSA in accordance with the applicable Milk Proceeds Percentages set out in item C.19 of the Details section; - the Milk Proceeds Percentages may be varied by making a written request to SDA, signed by the person named in item C.20 of the Details section; and - SDA will not amend any payment instructions to apply retrospectively.

-C. OTHER KEY TERMS 9.
-Supplier Handbook SDA's 2022/23 Supplier Handbook, which is attached as Schedule 2 to this MSA, contains important information relating to your supply of Milk.
-The terms of the Supplier Handbook are expressly incorporated, and form part of this MSA.
-10. I&I Form You need to complete the I&I Form attached as Schedule 1 to this MSA if you are a new Supplier, permanently ceased supplying us with Milk in the 2021/22 Milk Year, or would like to make changes to your existing I&I Form.
-Our Field Services Advisors will be pleased to help you complete the I&I Form.
-Please reach out to your local Field Services Advisor for assistance.
-You do not need to complete a new I&I Form if you were supplying us with Milk up until 30 June 2022.
-Either way, the terms of the I&I Form are expressly incorporated and form part of this MSA.
-11. Application - Tasmania This MSA applies to Tasmania, specifically the dairy regions of Mainland Tasmania (being the island of Tasmania) and King Island.
-12. Sharefarming Arrangement If you have a Sharefarming Arrangement on the Farm, you are deemed to have one contract with SDA and each of the owner and sharefarmer identified in the I&I Form is a party to this MSA.
-The obligations under this MSA are binding and enforceable against each of the owner and sharefarmer identified in the I&I Form and liability of the owner and sharefarmer is joint and several.
-13. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this MSA However, there is a minimum Milk collection of 400 litres, per collection.
-Charges may apply if three consecutive collections occur below 400 litres (refer to clause 7.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
-14. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
-15. Complaints and Disputes SDA takes your complaints seriously.
-Our internal complaints handling procedure is set out in Chapte 8 of the Supplier Handbook.
+11. Milk Quantity There is no minimum volume of Milk required to be supplied during the Supply Period under this MSA.
+However, there is a minimum Milk collection of 400 litres, per collection.
+Charges may apply if three consecutive collections occur below 400 litres (refer to clause 6.1 of the General Terms below and Chapter 5 of the Supplier Handbook).
+12. Milk Quality Chapter 4 of the Supplier Handbook contains SDA's quality requirements, including sampling procedures and volume accuracy assurances.
+13. Complaints and Disputes SDA takes your complaints seriously.
+Our internal complaints handling procedure is set out in Chapter 8 of the Supplier Handbook.
 Any disputes under this MSA will be dealt with in accordance with this procedure.
-16. Record Keeping Each of you and SDA are required to keep a record of this MSA, and any variation or termination, for at least six years after the end of the Supply Period.
-D. DOCUMENTS FORMING PART OF THIS MSA 17.
-Components This MSA comprises: • this Key Terms document, inclusive of the General Terms set out below; • Schedule 1 - the I&I Form; and • Schedule 2 - SDA's 2022/23 Supplier Handbook.
+14. Record Keeping Each of you and SDA are required to keep a record of this MSA, and any variation or termination, for at least six years after the end of the Supply Period.
+D. DOCUMENTS FORMING PAR T OF THIS MSA 15.
+Components This MSA comprises: this document, inclusive of the Details section and the Key Terms (set out above) and the General

+- this document, inclusive of the Details section and the Key Terms (set out above) and the Genera Terms (set out below); - Schedule 1 the I&I Form; and - Schedule 2 SDA's 2023/24 Supplier Handbook.

 If there are any inconsistencies between the above documents, the terms set out in the higher listed document will prevail.